 Free Parking in Waikiki

-During peak tourism season in Honolulu (November through April), you’ll find that Waikiki public parking lots and unmetered streets stay pretty packed.
-Locals and tourists alike utilize this parking, so it’s often easier to find free parking near Waikiki on the weekends!
+During peak tourism season in Honolulu (November through April), Waikiki public parking lots and unmetered streets stay quite packed.
+Locals and tourists alike utilize this parking, making it consistently challenging to find free parking near Waikiki, including on weekends.

 I’ll go over both free lots and free street parking so you know what to expect.